Fractal dimension of singular times for SPDEs: Energy bounds, criticality, and weak-strong uniqueness: Introduction

 respectively (see Definition \ref{def:singular_times_NS}).
 As in the deterministic case, the notion of weak solutions as given above is too weak to allow for estimating the size of singular times (see e.g., \cite[Theorem 13.5]{LePi}).
 Here, we consider \emph{quenched strong Leray-Hopf solutions} to the 3D NSEs \eqref{eq:NSE_intro} (see Definition \ref{def:Leray_Hopf_strong}\eqref{it:Leray_Hopf_strong3}), i.e., in addition to being weak solutions in the PDE-sense, $u$ also satisfies the \emph{quenched strong energy inequality}:

 For a.a.\ $t\in \R_+$ and all stopping times $\tau:\O\to [t,\infty)$, it holds that

 where $\p$ denotes the Helmholtz projection, see Subsection \ref{sss:function_spaces_divfree}.
 In the above, \emph{strong} refers to the fact that the initial time in the above inequality can be chosen in a set of full measure, cf.\ \cite[Proposition 12.1]{LePi}.
-The definition of quenched strong Leray-Hopf solutions appears to be \emph{new}, and their existence is proven in Proposition \ref{prop:existence_strong_Leray} (see also \cite{gess2023landau,GL26_strong} and the comments below the proposition for further comments).
+We formulate the notion of quenched strong Leray-Hopf solutions--a natural stochastic counterpart to the deterministic strong Leray-Hopf framework--and prove their existence in Proposition \ref{prop:existence_strong_Leray} (see also \cite{gess2023landau,GL26_strong} and the comments below the proposition for further comments).

 The quenched strong energy inequality \eqref{eq:quenched_energy_inequality_intro} seems to be the weakest condition under which the following partial regularity results for the stochastic 3D NSEs \eqref{eq:NSE_intro} hold.
 In particular, a pathwise energy inequality, which is expected in the case of pure transport $\cc_n\equiv 0$, is not needed.
 We refer to Subsection \ref{ss:fractal} for the Hausdorff and Minkowski dimension, and measure/content $\H$ and $\M$.